TycheSoftwares/woocommerce-abandoned-cart/woocommerce-abandoned-cart/readme.txt

 == Changelog ==

+= 5.5 (12.08.2019) =

+* Enhancement - Added a setting to allow the admin the ability to enable/disable the sending of reminder emails.
+* Tweak - Added a setting to allow the admin to add text for GDPR messages which will be displayed as links and allows the end user to opt out of cart tracking.
+* Bug - Fixed some warnings displayed from the plugin.
+* Bug - Carts were not accessible for guest users from links in the reminder emails.

 = 5.4 (10.07.2019) =

 * Bug - Fixed an issue where carts were being marked as abandoned even after they have been successfully recovered.